Product Marketing: Measuring The Outcomes That Matter

 - Customer acquisition – This metric is essential for businesses of all sizes.
 It’s not enough to focus just on your existing customers.
-Customer acquisition allows your business to make additional money which is necessary to cover costs, pay employees, and of course, to invest in your growth.
+Customer acquisition is one of the fastest ways to grow your business, increase market share, and meet short term goals.
 It is also important to demonstrate the traction of your marketing efforts.
 The ability to systematically attract and convert prospects to new customers is what keeps companies of all maturity levels thriving and growing.

 - Sales effectiveness – By measuring sales effectiveness, you can better manage your sales team to ensure that they are being as efficient, and effective as possible.
 To measure, you need to look at sales revenue, activity levels (appointments set and completed as well as leads produced), productivity (efficiency of your resources), sales messaging, and sales tactics.
 One of the best ways to put numbers behind sales effectiveness and the effectiveness of your salespeople directly is to measure progress against the sales funnel.
 Look at the conversion rate between each phase to see where you may have “leakage” in your pipeline: